ekeih/hetzner-deployment/README.md

 To force the `installimage` script to create a volume group without any volumes the playbook creates a dummy volume and removes it after the installation is complete.
 Of course this is a bad way to do this but it works for now.

+## "But this playbook should be more flexible!?"
+Yes, you are right!
+In the current state it works for my personal use cases.
+If my requirements change in the future I will update the playbook accordingly.
+If you use this playbook and update it to make it more configurable then please open a pull request! :)

 ## How to use this playbook

 I assume that you already have a working ansible installation.
 For this example we use the following configuration.